eXeC64/imv/README.md

 Tests
 -----

-`imv` has a work-in-progress test suite.
+`imv` has an almost non-existent test suite.
 The test suite requires `cmocka`.

     $ make check